“You develop a team to achieve what one person cannot accomplish alone. All of us alone are weaker, by far, than if all of us are together.”

 Here’s what you can expect:

 - As campus continues to expand operations, all members of the Duke community—faculty, students, staff, and visitors—will adhere to new norms and standards as mandated by local law and university policy.
 Those include wearing masks or cloth face coverings in classroom and public settings, practicing physical distancing; washing and sanitizing hands frequently; and monitoring symptoms daily.

-- All undergraduate students will be tested for COVID-19 before they are permitted to begin classes on campus.
+- All students will be tested for COVID-19 before they are permitted to begin classes on campus.